playphil/amazon-ecs-fargate-workshop-dev-ops-data/labs/fargate-dev-workshop/README.md

 #### Note your account and region

 Pick an AWS region to work in, such as `us-west-2`.
-We'll refer to this as `REGION` going forward.
+We'll refer to this as $REGION going forward.

 Also note your AWS account number.
 You find this in the console or by running `aws sts get-caller-identity` on the CLI.
-We'll refer to this as `ACCOUNT` going forward.
+We'll refer to this as $ACCOUNT going forward.

 #### Set up a Cloud9 IDE

 In the AWS console, go to the Cloud9 service and select `Create environment`.
 Call your new IDE `FargateIDE` and click `Next Step`.
 On the next screen, change the instance type to `m4.large` and click `Next step` again.
 On the final page, click `Create environment`.
 Make sure that you leave the VPC settings at the default values.
+Be sure to add any tag values required within your company.

 Once the environment builds, you'll automatically redirect to the IDE.
 Take a minute to explore the interface, and note that you can change the color scheme if you like (AWS Cloud9 menu -> Preferences -> Themes).